MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Understanding and learning what is Source/Version Control, why we use it, and why we should keep everything under Version Control.

-Also, apply and implement the following demo.
+Also, apply and implement the following demo/exercise.
 - Examine History on GitHub.